Tuesday, 13 July 2010

 For what it's worth, this didn't have to be a binary choice.
 Just as some chess-playing programs combine heuristic and brute-force components, or work in partnership with human chess players, the other major recent independent developer of airline ticket pricing software and systems, Airtreks.com -- where I used to work and with whom I am still affiliated -- uses an intermediate "travel consultant cyborg" approach in which some functions are performed by human experts and some by robots, in a complex symbiosis.
 Airtreks.com has invested almost as much effort in developing proprietary software tools to enhance and extend the abilities of its human experts as in its purely robotic first-order price-estimation software.

-So the essence of ITA Software's system is:
+So the essence of ITA Software's system (all the elements of which are visible in their patents and patent applications) is:

 - A 'bot that queries airlines for availability, flight by flight, mainly through CRS's although in some cases through direct connections to airlines' in-house reservation systems, to compile a cache of availability information.
 This process has been described to me by ITA Software CEO Jeremy Wertheimer, and in ITA Software's patents and pending patent applications.
 (I see Wertheimer each year at the PhoCusWright conference, and I've pressed him on how often a new query is made to update the cache for each flight.
 Wertheimer won't say, but it appears to be measured in hours for most flights, probably less for some of the flights of greatest interest in the next few days or weeks, and perhaps as infrequently as daily or less for some flights in other parts of the world of little interest to ITA Software's core customer base in the USA.)